- How to?

 Specific action: Running an action plan

-You have the ability to run an action plan from another action plan.
+You can run an action plan from another action plan.

 This action may be useful to share the operations common to the WINDEV, WEBDEV and WINDEV Mobile projects.